 I think back to my visit to Taos Pueblo.
 Parts of the settlement were blocked off with signs and sawhorses for sacred purposes.
 I doubt any of us visiting felt excluded or discriminated against as a result.
 Their Blue Lake origins demand protection, after a century-plus battle to preserve a sanctuary.
 Sarah Merfeld explains: "Due to the persistence of the Pueblo and all who assisted in their campaign, the native people are now able to enjoy their sanctuary in privacy.
 The area is currently accessible only to the Taos Pueblo and outsiders are not allowed entrance.
 This secrecy and stick ban of any non-Pueblo members is certainly a reaction to the abusive treatment the Pueblo have received."

 Therefore, I understand the analogy.
 Folkish rituals celebrate and commemorate ties to the ancestral roots of one's kin.
 They can also put up a protective barrier, a palisade, against the intruder or gawker.
 It's not popular now to extend this right of tribal inclusion to those of European descent, but as Stephen McNallen asks in a 2014 interview, why is one group alone not allowed to assert this claim?
+We live in a multicultural society, but as tensions reveal this election year, this inquiry skirts taboo.

 And, logically although I have yet to find anyone arguing this at length at least on the net, that may be why the CR band opens up admission to all fellow-travelers called to that path, opposed to McNallen's AFA indicating in its declaration their cautious approach, higher on that Jarnsaxa Scale.
 The proto-Celts formed a looser conglomeration; the Nordics a tighter troop committed to the core?
 Certainly the local stress on "where are your family from" connects, say, Iceland and Ireland.
 I regard these indigenous ideas as fascinating.
 In a nation where "demographics" stirs us into a tossed salad, it's wise to resist the "we're all mutts" resignation cutting us off from our inherited wisdom tradition.
 Yet I can contemplate this counter-reaction, to invite others to share our legacy, if they're sincere in it.